searxng/searxng/docs/admin/settings/settings_server.rst

 .. _method:

 ``method`` : ``GET`` | ``POST``

   HTTP method.
 By defaults ``POST`` is used / The ``POST`` method has the advantage with some WEB browsers that the history is not easy to read, but there are also various disadvantages that sometimes **severely restrict the ease of use for the end user** (e.g. back button to jump back to the previous search page and drag & drop of search term to new tabs do not work as expected .. and several more).
-We had a lot of long discussions about the *pros v2 cons*:
+We had some discussions about the *pros versus cons*:

-  - `set HTTP GET method by default
+  - `[doc] adds the missing documentation of the server.method settings
     <https://github.com/searxng/searxng/pull/3619>`__
-  - `http methods GET & POST
+  - look out for `label:"http methods GET & POST"
     <https://github.com/search?q=repo%3Asearxng%2Fsearxng+label%3A%22http+methods+GET+%26+POST%22>`__

 .. _HTTP headers: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers